Geometry and arithmetic of geometrically integral regular del Pezzo surfaces: Arithmetic of regular del Pezzo surfaces

 Hence $L_W$ is contained in a fibre of $\pi :W \to \P^4_k$.
 For the $k$-rational point $P' := \pi(L_W)$ and its fibre $F' :=\pi^{-1}(P')$, we get $[F'] = [L_W] + [\Gamma_1]+ \cdots +[\Gamma_r]$ as $1$-cycles for some curves $\Gamma_1, ..., \Gamma_r$.
 By $\rho(W)=2$, we get $\rho(W/\P^4_k)=1$, and hence $W'$ is $\pi$-ample as $W' \cdot F'=1$.
 Therefore, we get $r=0$, i.e., $[F'] =[L_W]$.
 By the same argument as in Claim, $F' =\pi^{-1}(P')$ is an integral scheme, and hence $L_W$ coincides with the scheme-theoretic fibre $\pi^{-1}(P')$.
 Thus (3) holds. \end{proof}

-\begin{proof}[Proof of \autoref{them: Enriques}] By \autoref{thm: class_dP}, we may assume that $X$ is geometrically normal.
-If $k$ is a finite field, then $X$ has a rational point by \autoref{p smooth case}, and thus we conclude by \autoref{t rationality}.
+\begin{proof}[Proof of \autoref{them: Enriques}] {If $X$ is not geometrically normal, then it is a blowup of $\mathbb{P}^2_k$ by \autoref{thm: class_dP} and hence rational.
+Therefore,} {we may assume that $X$ is geometrically normal, and thus geometrically canonical.} If $k$ is a finite field, then $X$ has a rational point by \autoref{p smooth case}, and thus we conclude by \autoref{t rationality}.
 From now on, we assume that $k$ is an infinite field.